tomhenrich/plex/managing/handbrake/README.md

 #### Track selection

 > [!NOTE]
-> Extract subtitle tracks using mkvExtractGUI prior to running Handbrake, in order to identify which tracks contain what content.
+> Prior to running Handbrake, use mkvExtractGUI to extract subtitles to identify which tracks contain what content.

 * Keep only English subtitles
 * Keep only subtitles for the actual content of the media